openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

     bundle exec rspec spec

-The project is configured to use [Zeus](zeus) to reduce the pre-test startup time while Rails loads.
-See the [Zeus GitHub page](zeus) for usage instructions.
+The project is configured to use [Zeus][zeus] to reduce the pre-test startup time while Rails loads.
+See the [Zeus GitHub page][zeus] for usage instructions.

-Once [npm dependencies are installed](karma), AngularJS tests can be run with:
+Once [npm dependencies are installed][karma], AngularJS tests can be run with:

     ./script/karma run